stac-utils/pgstac/CONTRIBUTING.md

 All changes to SQL should only be made in the `/src/pgstac/sql` directory.
 SQL Files will be run in alphabetical order.

 ### Adding Tests
-PGStac tests can be written using PGTap or basic SQL output comparisons.
+PgSTAC tests can be written using PGTap or basic SQL output comparisons.
 Additional testing is available using PyTest in the PyPgSTAC module.
 Tests can be run using the `scripts/test` command.

 PGTap tests can be written using [PGTap](https://pgtap.org/) syntax.
 Tests should be added to the `/src/pgstac/tests/pgtap` directory.
 Any new sql files added to this directory must be added to `/src/pgstac/tests/pgtap.sql`.